intel/auto-round/auto_round/mllm/README.md

 ### Support Matrix

-For existing MLLMs, the LLM components quantization is theoretically unproblematic.
-But, the design of vision components in MLLM model APIs is not standardized, and some models do not support the quantization of non-text modules.
+For typical VLLMs, we assume that the default quantization, which excludes quantizing the visual component, is supported.
+The design of vision components in MLLM model APIs is not standardized, and some models do not support the quantization of non-text modules.

 Currently, the quantization of vision components is supported for Llama-3.2-11B-Vision, Phi-3.5-Vision-Instruct, and Llava-v1.5-7B.